ManikMaity/Learn-ReactJS/broCode-react/README.md

 [Video Link](https://youtu.be/CgkZ7MvWUAA?si=S6yKIIdnOrdAkXYc)

 ## Points
-- React works in jsx means javascript xml.
+- React works in JSX, which means JavaScript XML.
-- React works in components.
+- React works with components.
-- React components helps in quik rearrenge of website and solving repeatation of element
+- React components help in quick rearrangement of websites and solving repetition of elements

 ## How to set up react
-1. In terminal run npm ` npm create vite@latest`.
+1. In the terminal, run `npm create vite@latest`.
-2. then project name and react and js.
+2. Then project name, React, and JS.
 3. `cd project-folder` and run `npm install`.
-4. Then run `npm run dev` to open server.
+4. Then run `npm run dev` to open the server.

 ## Folder structure
-1. node modules contain all the dependacies our prooject have.
+1. The `node_modules` contain all the dependencies our project has.
-2. `public` folder contain all public assets.
+2. The `public` folder contains all public assets.
-3. `src` folder is the folder we will mostly use.
+3. The `src` folder is the folder we will mostly use.
-4. inside `src` `main.jsx` is the main js of our project. and `app.jsx` is a component.
+4. Inside `src`, `main.jsx` is the main JS of our project, and `app.jsx` is a component.
-5. `index.html` is main html of our project.
+5. `index.html` is the main HTML of our project.
-6. `package.json` file contains metadata about our project.
+6. The `package.json` file contains metadata about our project.

 ## Components
-1. Components are the building bloks of proects.
+1. Components are the building blocks of projects.
-2. We can build components by making a new `componetsName.jsx` within src.
+2. We can build components by making a new `componentsName.jsx` within src.
 - Example of Header components -
 ```js
 function Header(){